After Bannon, Do Hawks Rule the Roost?

 First, he melded Trump’s instinctive connection to anti-immigrant, “build the wall” racism to a relentless populist focus on jobs and Clinton’s history of support for corporate trade deals.

-Second, through meticulous research funded by the billionaire Mercer family, he focused on the soft corruption of the Clinton’s through the nexus of the Clinton Foundation, paid Wall Street speeches, and foreign and domestic oligarchs.
+Second, through meticulous research funded by the billionaire Mercer family, he focused on the soft corruption of the Clintons through the nexus of the Clinton Foundation, paid Wall Street speeches, and foreign and domestic oligarchs.
 He helped make Clinton appear even more untrustworthy than Trump to enough undecided voters.

 One Dove Down